opendigital/smart-energy-game/tests/game.output.main.md

 ### Documentation of Informed Consent:

-I HAVE HAD THE OPPORTUNITY TO READ THIS CONSENT FORM AND HAVE THE RESEARCH STUDY MORE FULLY EXPLAINED, INCLUDING THE NEED FOR AND USE OF DECEPTION.
-I CAN SCREEN PRINT THIS INFORMED CONSENT DOCUMENT FOR MY OWN RECORDS.
-BY SELECTING “YES” BELOW AND CLICKING THE SUBMIT BUTTON, I GIVE MY PERMISSION FOR THE RESEARCHERS TO USE MY DATA.
+I have had the opportunity to read this consent form and have the research study more fully explained, including the need for and use of deception.
+I can screen print this informed consent document for my own records.
+By selecting “yes” below and clicking the SUBMIT button, I give my permission for the researchers to use my data.

 <div class="content-confirmation"
 style="padding:1em 1em 0em 1em; border: 1px solid #a58c8c; margin:2em;font-weight:bold;">

--   Yes, I give my permission for the researchers to use my data.
+-   **Yes**, I give my permission for the researchers to use my data.
--   No, I do not give permission for the researchers to use my data.
+-   **No**, I do not give permission for the researchers to use my data.
     Please discard the data you obtained from me.

 </div>

 ------------------------------------------------------------------------

-**Please LEAVE THE Amazon Turk WINDOW OPEN as you complete the study**.
-When finished, you will return to that page to paste the study completion CODE into the Amazon Turk box.
-This is technically needed for you to receive your payment.
+**Please, COPY and PASTE the CODE presented to you at the end of the study to the HIT page on Amazon Mechanical Turk to receive your pay.**

 </div>